obamalastname/Unity-Rider-EditorConfig/README.md

 # Unity-Rider-EditorConfig
-EditorConfig Rider file that I use for C# Unity Project
+.editorconfig Rider file that I use for C# Unity Projects